 Down jackets and coats really are the perfect winter-warmers.
 But what is it that makes them especially warm?
 Down jackets and coats are insulated with the soft and warm under feathers from geese or ducks.
 Compared to their outer feathers, down feathers have a round cluster called a plumule.
 Thousands of tiny fibres radiate from this soft and airy core, trapping the heat and therefore making it a powerful insulator, keeping the wearer exceptionally warm.

-Inspired by nature: the warmth that down feathers provide is unlike any other fibre, but microfibre does come quite close.
+Synthetic Down: Inspired by nature.
+The warmth that down feathers provide is unlike any other fibre, but microfibre does come quite close.
 Microfibre is a synthetic alternative to down and is similar to it in touch and feel, but a lot more of it is needed to achieve the same warmth and protection.
 Therefore, microfibre coats and jackets are usually heavier than those filled with real down feathers.
 So why even entertain the idea of microfibre?
 Well, one of the perks of microfibre is that it is machine washable.
 And while you can save not only on dry-cleaning costs - you can also save money when buying a coat or jacket as they are usually cheaper than down feather ones.